whitneyburton/portfolios/students/1507/regis-boudinot/20160121-regis-boudinot-m4.markdown

 #### "GOOD" STUFF

-If you could sum Regis' personatlity into just a couple words, I would propose the words "Helpful" and "Knowledgeable."
+If you could sum Regis' personality into just a couple words, I would propose the words "Helpful" and "Knowledgeable."

 ##### EX:1
 To dive a bit deeper, I mean, Regis has saved me from deep shit a couple of times.
 During Rales-Engine 1.0, Regis single handedly kept me from hitting my head on the wall after finding out helping diagnose my app with a deadly problem, It was using SQLite3.
 While I was sitting there wondering why ActiveRecord was so dumb, Regis helped my for over an hour and basically re-config'd my DB.yml.
 He could have been stressing along with everyone else that night.
 But he was calm and took time to help me.
 Regis is probably the only one in the school that night that would have been able to help me.
 Regis always knows stuff that other's don't.
 Why?
 Probably because of the countless hours the dude spends reading about Chef, or Space, or Unix etc. #mindblown